A Rational Account of Categorization Based on Information Theory: Instantiating the Proposed Theory

 \section{Instantiating the Proposed Theory}

-The next step in the rational analysis process is to devise artificial mechanisms that maximize this objective within the proposed environment and processing constraints.
+The next step in our rational analysis is to devise artificial mechanisms that maximize this objective within the proposed environment and processing constraints.
 We instantiate our theory within \citeauthor{fisher1987knowledge}'s \citeyearpar{fisher1987knowledge} Cobweb system.

 Cobweb employs two distinct representations.
-First, instances are describe using attribute-value lists (e.g., \{``color'': ``green'', ``shape'': ``circle'', ``size'': 2.4\}).
-Second, concepts---which are organized in a hierarchical taxonomy---store probability distributions over the attribute values of training instances associated with them.
+First, instances are described using attribute-value lists (e.g., \{``color'': ``green'', ``shape'': ``circle'', ``size'': 2.4\}).
+Second, concepts, which are organized in a hierarchical taxonomy, store probability distributions over the attribute values of training instances associated with them.
 Concepts maintain categorical distributions for discrete features and normal distributions for continuous features.
-The system has a single free parameter $\alpha$, which is a smoothing parameter representing uniform pseudocounts for every known attribute value within each categorical feature distribution.
+The system has a single free parameter $\alpha$, which is a smoothing parameter representing uniform pseudocounts for every categorical attribute value.

 To predict missing features of an example, Cobweb sorts it into its hierarchy and uses the concepts it activates to generate predictions.
 Unlike \citeauthor{fisher1987knowledge}'s original performance mechanism, our variant uses best-first search to expand the nodes with the highest pointwise mutual information with the example.
 The pointwise mutual information \citep{church1990word,fano1961transmission} between a concept $c$ and an example $x$ is computed as $PMI(c, x) = \log \frac{p(x,c)}{p(x)p(c)} = \log \frac{p(x|c)}{p(x)} = \log p(x|c) - \log p(x)$.
 When deciding which node to expand, the $p(x)$ term can be dropped as it is a constant that appears across all PMI scores; thus, this approach reduces to expanding the nodes with the highest $\log p(x|c)$.
 This measure, which quantifies the amount of information the concept label gives about the example's features, directly operationalizes \citeauthor{corter1992explaining}'s category utility hypothesis.
 Our system keeps expanding concept nodes up to a user-specified {\it max\_nodes} value (we set this parameter to 100 for all our following simulations) or until there are no more concepts to expand.
 Finally, the system predicts the target missing features as a combination of the predictions from all activated nodes weighted by each node's pointwise mutual information score.
 Note, we normalized the pointwise mutual information scores, so that the weights across expanded concepts sum to 1.
 This inference approach is analogous to an unsupervised version of the predictive equation used by \citet{anderson1991human} that assumes a uniform prior over each activated concept.